Is there a policyholder protection scheme?

 The guaranty association establishes a guaranty fund through assessments on the member insurance companies, the amount of which is usually based on the premiums written in that state by the insurer.
 The amount of coverage provided to policyholders by state guaranty funds varies among the states and depends on the kind of insurance covered by the fund.

-Although there is no insurance guarantee scheme in place, Austria has a mechanism of protecting policyholders through which life as well as certain health and accident insurance policies are protected by earmarking assets.
+Although there is no insurance guarantee scheme in place, Austria has a mechanism of protecting policyholders of life as well as certain health and accident insurance policies by way of mandatory requirements as to the earmarking of assets.

-Policyholder protection is also paramount to the new regulatory regime introduced by the implementation of the Solvency II Directive.
-It aims at striking a balance between offering a high level of protection for policyholders and at the same time refraining from overburdening insurers with regulatory requirements.
+Policyholder protection is also paramount to the new regulatory regime introduced in the course of the implementation of the Solvency II Directive.
+It aims at striking a balance between offering a high level of protection for policyholders and at the same time refraining from overburdening insurers with economically detrimental regulatory accounting requirements.

-Solvency (see Question 9) and minimum capital requirements (see Question 10) strengthen the viability of insurance undertakings.
+Solvency (cf. Question 9) and minimum capital requirements (cf. Question 10) strengthen the viability of insurance undertakings.
 As soon as an insurance undertaking’s equity capital falls below the threshold set out in the VAG, the FMA is required to take action.
-Although not a zero-failure regime, it is now certainly more improbable that an insurer will run into serious financial trouble.
+Although not a zero-failure regime, the risk of insurers experiencing serious financial trouble is now reduced considerably.

 According to Art 55 ISA, life insurance contracts for which particular “restricted assets” have been established (these are particularly life insurance contracts that also provide endowment benefits) are not terminated in the case of the bankruptcy of the insurance company.
 Instead FINMA may temporarily restrict cancellation rights for such policies.
 This has the aim of giving FINMA the possibility of finding another insurance company that is prepared to assume the portfolio of the bankrupt insurance company and to duly fulfil the obligations under the respective insurance contracts.
 If FINMA finds such other insurance company it can request that a portfolio transfer to such company takes place.